 - i.
-That the applicant submits foundation and floor heights to staff for review prior to returning to the HDRC as noted in finding d. - ii.
-That the applicant submits window specifications to staff for review prior to returning to the HDRC based on finding h.
-Wood or aluminum-clad wood windows are recommended and should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
+That the applicant submits window specifications to staff for review prior to returning to the HDRC based on finding i.
+Wood or aluminum-clad wood windows are recommended.
+Windows should feature traditional operations, an inset of two (2) inches within facades, and profiles that are found historically within the immediate vicinity.
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and architecturally appropriate sill detail.
-Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - iii.
-That the applicant proposes window sizes, patterns, proportions, and trim and sill detailing on the east and west elevations that are consistent with the Guidelines and historic precedents in the district as noted in findings i. - iv.
-That the applicant proposed a detached carport based on finding k and submits updated plans to staff for review prior to returning to the HDRC. - v.
-That the applicant submits a final landscaping plan with planting bed details and material specifications for the driveway and pedestrian gates prior to returning to the HDRC as noted in finding o.
+Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - ii.
+That the applicant submits a final landscaping plan with planting bed details and material specifications for the driveway and pedestrian gates prior to returning to the HDRC as noted in finding p.